 So you know by now, good quality photos are the way to go.
 You’ve found hundreds and are preparing to drop them all into the website along with slabs of text elaborating your life story and how the business was born.
 Please don’t.
 Users aren’t planning on spending hours on your website In reality, if a user opens a website that’s overloaded with long paragraphs, they’re just going to give up and bounce.

 Plan out your sitemap first which lists all the webpages you will have to create for your website.
-Afterwards, consider the types of most important points you need to cover and polish this.
-Drawing out a wireframe plan can help you plan your content breakdown and visualise how to present it in digestible bite-size chunks to users.
-Leaving behind the essay that won’t be read, you’ll instead be able to create a layout which includes written content, pictures, videos and CTAs, as a start.
-This balance of variable content types means your web design will appeal to a wider audience, as you catch user’s different content preferences.
+Afterward, consider the types of most important points you need to cover and polish this.
+Drawing out a wireframe plan can help you plan your content breakdown and visualize how to present it in digestible bite-size chunks to users.
+Leaving behind the essay that won’t be read, you’ll instead be able to create a layout that includes written content, pictures, videos and CTAs, as a start.
+This balance of variable content types means your web design will appeal to a wider audience, as you catch users ’ different content preferences.
 Some like to learn through watching videos whilst some like straightforward bullet points.
 Catch them all!

 You don’t have to know exactly what is going on your website yet.
 THIS IS JUST A PLAN.
-Visualise where you want to see headings, text, pictures and CTAs.
+Visualize where you want to see headings, text, pictures, and CTAs.
 Imagine whether this will work for you and your users and don’t be afraid to try a few different layouts until you reach a wireframe you really like.

 2- Don’t completely neglect usability for the sake of beauty

-To set the scene on the necessity to optimise loading speeds, Section.io revealed that in merely 2 seconds of loading, already 9.6% of users bounce from a page!
-Demonstrated in the graph below, it shows that users are pretty savage.
-But it’s not just the users who matter, Google actually penalises for slow loading pages, which in turn can be detrimental to your ability to rank well organically or by other means.
+To set the scene on the necessity to optimize loading speeds, Section.io revealed that in merely 2 seconds of loading, already 9.6% of users bounce from a page!
+As demonstrated in the graph below, it shows that users are pretty savage.
+But it’s not just the users who matter, Google actually penalizes for slow loading pages, which in turn can be detrimental to your ability to rank well organically or by other means.
 Things that can slow down your website include lots of videos and even large images.